- ICH GCP

 Time Frame: Day 3 of treatment: prior to the third gentamicin dose

-The primary objective is to achieve a greater number of trough gentamicin levels within target range < 2 mg/L with the current extended interval dosing regimen compared to traditional dosing in neonates ≤ 7 days of age.
+The primary objective is to measure and monitor the number of trough gentamicin levels within target range < 2 mg/L with the current extended interval dosing regimen compared to traditional dosing in neonates ≤ 7 days of age.

 Day 3 of treatment: prior to the third gentamicin dose